 I take another drink.

-59 Responses to “Short Story Competition: The Grand Final”
+58 thoughts on “Short Story Competition: The Grand Final”

 I really enjoyed most of these stories, but one stands out in cleverness – Teens Gone Wild.
 I laughed when I read it the first time.
 I even found myself re-telling it to friends, to get their response.
 I like a story that is believable, and this one certainly is!
 Thumbs up for Benjamin Hall.